squaredup/samples/dashboards/OctoPrint-Dashboard/Readme.md

-# Introduction
+# OctoPrint Dashboard
-This dashboard can pull information from the REST api in octoprint to show you printerstatus, progress and temperatureinformation on your printer.
+This dashboard pulls information from the REST API in OctoPrint to show you printer status, progress and temperature information on your printer.
-The dashboard utilizes powershell scripts to connect to the restapi and to do dataconversion on the temperaturedata.
+The dashboard utilizes PowerShell scripts to connect to the REST API and to do data conversion on the temperature data.

 ![dashboard](dashboard.png)
-# powershell Profile
+# PowerShell Profile
-This dashboard uses the powershell profile to set up the url and apikey for your octoprint instance
+This dashboard uses the PowerShell profile to set up the url and API Key for your OctoPrint instance.

 # Steps to import dashboard

-## Powershell profile
+## PowerShell profile
-Create a new profile with the following information
+Create a new profile with the following information:

 `$baseurl = "https://youroctorprinturl"`

-`$APIKEY = "youapikey"`
+`$APIKEY = "your-api-key"`

 `$header = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"`